 We do our best to use plain English throughout our website and publications, but sometimes we have to use more technical terms.
-This glossary, and list of abbreviations further down the page, will help you understand these terms.
+We explain these terms in this glossary, and provide a list of the abbreviations we use below.

 If you feel there are any terms missing from the glossary, please do not hesitate to contact us.